Mohamed5550/Designing-Data-Intensive-Applications-Notes/Notes/Chapter 11.md

 ## Database and Streams

-    Log-based streams tok some advantages from database and database replication log is a kind of streaming
+    Log-based streams took some advantages from database and database replication log is a kind of streaming

 - We want to sync data between databases and streams